ant-design/ant-design/components/table/demo/filter-search.md

 ## en-US

-`filterSearch` is used for making filter dropdown items searchable,use `filterSearch:(input, record) => boolean` set custom filter function
+`filterSearch` is used to enable search of filter items, and you can set a custom filter method through `filterSearch:(input, record) => boolean`.

 ```jsx
 import { Table } from 'antd';